gafusion/doc/html/src/cgyro.rst

 with kinetic electrons.
 It is formulated in real space and like all global solvers requires *ad hoc* absorbing-layer boundary conditions when simulating cases with profile variation.
 This approach is suitable for core turbulence simulations, which cover a large radial region and are dominated by low wavenumbers.

+**The future: CGYRO**

-More recently, as the understanding of core transport has become increasingly complete, the cutting edge of research moved radially toward the pedestal region, where plasmas are characterized by larger collisionality and steeper pressure gradients that greatly modify the turbulent phenomena at play.
-This motivated the development, from scratch, of the CGYRO code :cite:`candy:2016,belli:2017,candy:2018,belli:2018` to complement GYRO.
+As the understanding of core transport has become increasingly complete, the cutting edge of research moved radially toward the pedestal region, where plasmas are characterized by larger collisionality and steeper pressure gradients that greatly modify the turbulent phenomena at play.
+This motivated the development, from scratch, of the CGYRO code :cite:`candy:2016,belli:2017,belli:2018,candy:2019` to complement GYRO.
 CGYRO is an Eulerian GK solver specifically designed and optimized for **collisional, electromagnetic, multiscale simulation**.
-A key algorithmic aspect of CGYRO is the **radially spectral formulation** used to reduce the complicated integral gyroaveraging kernel into a multiplication in wavenumber space, but retaining the ability to treat profile variation important for edge plasmas.
+A key algorithmic aspect of CGYRO is the **radially spectral formulation** used to reduce the complicated integral gyroaveraging kernel into a multiplication in wavenumber space, but retaining the ability to treat profile variation important for edge plasmas :cite:`candy:2018,candy:2020`.
 A new coordinate system that is more suitable for the highly collisional and shaped edge regime was adopted from the NEO code :cite:`belli:2008,belli:2012`, which is the community standard for calculation of collisional transport in toroidal geometry.